Docs

 Access keys are needed to authenticate with our APIs.
 You can easily create one by giving the key a descriptive name to easily recognize and find it.
 Next, you can set the permission to constrain the person or system on what it can do with your data.
 Once created, you have to copy the key information and use it straight away, because you won’t be able to see it again.

-Measurement writer Partly access, the key can be used to write new measurements.
+Only send measurementsPartial access, the key can be used to send new measurements using all inbound connectors.

 Here you see a Blockbaxer creating an access key with specific subject permissions.